19 Places Every Woman Should Go In 2016

 At the foot of Cairngorms National Park is Ballater, home to a yearly walking festival.
 Take a toddle on one of the many trails.
 Near Balmoral Castle, the Queen’s summer home, several shops retain royal warrants, making them official outfitters of the Windsor family.
 The Silver Thistle sells made-to-order tartan shoes and bonnets, popular with the Duchess of Cornwall.
 Celicall Crafts mounts magnificent handmade fishing flies in frames and ships internationally.

 Inverness, the gateway to the Scottish Highlands, sits on the River Ness.
+Take a trip down the river and look for the Loch Ness monster, grab dinner at the Mustard Seed, and shop Primark, a bargain department store with a wicked sense of humor.

-Take a trip down the river and look for the Loch Ness monster then grab dinner at the Mustard Seed.
+Inverness, the gateway to the Scottish Highlands, sits on the River Ness.
+Take a trip down the river and look for the Loch Ness monster, grab dinner at the Mustard Seed, and shop Primark, a bargain department store with a wicked sense of humor.

 Bachelor Gulch, Colorado

-Note: Editor's note: Brazil has been dealing with a Zika virus outbreak since early 2015.
-If you are currently pregnant, the CDC recommends postponing travel to any area where Zika virus transmission is ongoing.
-If you are trying to become pregnant, please consult your doctor before making travel plans.
-For the most current information about Zika virus, please visit www.cdc.gov/zika.